Graduate Program in Molecular Biophysics

 Course Requirements

 Students with very different backgrounds in biological or physical sciences may be admitted to the program.
 Thus, some may be required to take additional courses to provide an adequate background for graduate training in molecular biophysics, including a minimum of one semester of biochemistry and physical chemistry at the undergraduate level.
-This requirement may be met by taking the appropriate courses at Florida State University or equivalent courses from other institutions.
+This requirement may be met by taking the appropriate courses at Florida State University or equivalent courses from other qualified institutions.
 Descriptions for all courses may be found under the appropriate departmental listings.

 To help the student select a major professor and a dissertation topic, first year students are required to complete three lab rotations with faculty approved by the Graduate Program Committee.
 Each rotation will be for a minimum duration of six weeks.
 Credit for the rotations is obtained by registering for the following course during the first year: